Lilla-Kavecsanszki/downwarddog/README.md

 **Option 1 - Print Product List:** Enter the number 1 and press enter to confirm that a reassuring message is displayed, followed by the list of current products.
 Use option 2 to add a new product or option 3 to delete a product, and then choose option 1 again to confirm that the Products List is updated accordingly.

-**Option 2 - Add New Product:** Enter the number 2 and press enter to confirm that a message is displayed explaining what the user needs to do next, including the required user input and an example.
-**Validation:** Enter more or less than the 4 required details to confirm that an error message is displayed explaining that the input data is invalid, and reminding the user of the requirements and the number of details entered.
-Enter 4 details with the fourth detail not being a number to confirm that an error message is displayed explaining that the input data is invalid, and also printing out the last detail that was entered, along with the requirement that it needs to be an integer.
-**Functionailty:** Enter valid values to confirm that the application displays multiple messages to reassure the user that their request is being processed.
-After completion, open the Google Sheet to confirm that the new product is uploaded after the previously last row.
-I also confirm that the product name starts with a capital letter, regardless of whether the input started with a capital letter or not.

-**Option 3 - Delete Product:** Enter the number 3 and press enter to confirm that a message is displayed explaining what the user needs to do next, including the required user input and an example.
-**Validation:** Press enter or input one or more spaces to confirm that an error message is displayed explaining that the input data is invalid, reminding the user of the requirements, and notifying the user that the product name cannot be empty.
-**Functionailty:** Enter valid values, but a product name that is not currently on the stock list to confirm that the application displays multiple messages to reassure the user that their request is being processed and in the last message it says that the product is not currently on stock.
-I confirm that in this case nothing gets deleted from the Google Sheet.
-Enter valid values, with an existing product name, to confirm that the application displays multiple messages to reassure the user that their request is being processed.
-After completion, open the Google Sheet to confirm that the mentioned product is deleted from the list.
-I also confirm that the function finds the mentioned product regardless of whether the input started with a capital letter or not.
-Use option 2 to add a new product and add the same product twice.
-Then, choose option 3 to delete the same product and confirm that only the first match will be deleted.
-View this result in Google Sheet.

-**Option 4 - Get the Order List:** Enter the number 4 then hit enter to confirm that a message is displayed explaining what the user needs to do next, including the required user input and an example.
-**Validation:** Enter more or less than the required amount of details to confirm that an error message is displayed explaining that the input data is invalid, and reminding the user of the requirements and the number of details entered.
-Enter the correct amount of details with one detail not being a number to confirm that an error message is displayed explaining that the input data is invalid, and also printing out the invalid detail that was entered, along with the requirement that it needs to be a float or an integer.
-**Functionailty:** Enter valid values to confirm that the application displays multiple messages to reassure the user that their request is being processed.
-In the end, a table is printed, that presents all data from the Stocks Sheet in an easily readable format.
-After completion, open the Google Sheet to confirm that the 'Current Stock Holding' column is uploaded and today's date is also displayed in the heading.
-Also confirm that the 'How much to order' column is uploaded too and all calculations are correct.
-Use option 2 to add a new product or option 3 to delete a product, and then choose option 4 again to confirm that the data and therefore the validation requirements are updated accordingly, and the programs runs smoothly with no issues.

-**Option 5 - Exit:** Enter the number 5 and press enter to confirm that the goodbye message is displayed, and the application terminates.

 [Back to top](https://github.com/Lilla-Kavecsanszki/downwarddog#contents)
 </details>